 A co-operative gallery in Berlin agrees on a joint project with a gallery in Yerevan, Armenia.
 The galleries plan to organize two exhibitions: one of German artists in Yerevan and at a later time one of Armenian artists in Berlin.

-The transport of works of art and stage décor is more complicated when leaving the customs territory of the EU or when entering the EU from outside its borders.
+The transport of works of art, musical instruments and stage décor is more complicated when leaving the customs territory of the EU or when entering the EU from outside its borders.
 Customs regulations are introduced at different political levels: International and European customs laws, as well as national regulations, are interlinked and accordingly complicated.
 No exceptions can be expected for the exchange of cultural assets.

 International organizations, such as UNESCO (United Nations Educational, Scientific and Cultural Organization), lobby for the elimination of barriers and the exchange of cultural assets.
 The Florence Agreement of 1950 – Agreement on the Importation of Educational, Scientific and Cultural Materials – and the complementary Nairobi Protocol of 1975 aim at facilitating the transport of cultural assets: They provide for the elimination of customs duties on the import of art works of living artists.
 To date, about 100 countries worldwide have joined the agreement.
 Nevertheless, it is insufficiently known and often of little help in practice.
 Possible support for visual artists comes from the customs certificate of the International Association of Art (IAA).

 All transports beyond the borders of the EU customs territory are subject to customs regulations, i.e. all goods must be cleared by customs.